• Student Center: Playing pool

 Transportation

 It is very easy to walk around campus and downtown.
-Burlington has a wonderful public transportation system and you can ride for free with your UVM CatCard.
+Burlington has a public transportation system and you can ride for free with your UVM CatCard.
 Here are useful resources for getting around.

 Day-to-Day Life